jamesvalles/businesscardapp/README.md

 Github: https://github.com/jamesvalles/businesscardapp
 Hosting addres:

+Login instructions
+1) You can create an account or 2)
+Login using:
+chandlergegg@gmail.com
+5DeepBreaths!

 Hi there!
 Here is my final project which took over 60+ hours to complete.

 This application let's you store your business cards.
 You have two ways to enter your cards: